Maksym-TopDev/Auditing_Smart_Contracts_Hardhat/README.md

 # Auditing-Smart-Contracts

-Welcome to the `Auditing-Smart-Contracts` repository.
+Welcome to the `Auditing_Smart_Contracts_Hardhat` repository.
 This project is dedicated to ensuring the security and reliability of blockchain-based applications by performing comprehensive audits of smart contracts.
 The primary goal is to identify vulnerabilities, enforce best practices, and enhance trust and transparency in decentralized systems.

 ## Table of Contents